ljmitch/AZ-100-MicrosoftAzureInfrastructureDeployment/Instructions/az-100-03__instructions.md

 Estimated Time: 60 minutes

-All tasks in this lab are performed from the Azure portal (including a PowerShell Cloud Shell session) except for Excercise 2 Task 2 and Exercise 2 Task 3, which include steps performed from a Remote Desktop session to an Azure VM
+All tasks in this lab are performed from the Azure portal (including a PowerShell Cloud Shell session) except for Exercise 2 Task 2 and Exercise 2 Task 3, which include steps performed from a Remote Desktop session to an Azure VM

    > **Note**: When not using Cloud Shell, the lab virtual machine must have Azure PowerShell module installed [**https://docs.microsoft.com/en-us/powershell/azure/install-azurerm-ps?view=azurermps-6.12.0**](https://docs.microsoft.com/en-us/powershell/azure/install-azurerm-ps?view=azurermps-6.12.0)

 Lab files:

 -  **F:\\Labfiles\\AZ100\\Mod03\\az-100-03_deploy_azure_vm.ps1**